mbroz2/quarkus-workshop-langchain4j/docs/docs/section-1/step-07.md

 Alright, we now have everything we need to create a function that allows the LLM to retrieve data from the database.
 We are going to create a `BookingRepository` class that will contain a set of functions to interact with the database.

-==Create the `dev.langchain4j.quarkus.workshop.BookingRepository` class with the following content:==
+Create the `dev.langchain4j.quarkus.workshop.BookingRepository` class with the following content:

 ```java title="BookingRepository.java"
 --8<-- "../../section-1/step-07/src/main/java/dev/langchain4j/quarkus/workshop/BookingRepository.java"